janlopezdelaosa/janlopezdelaosa.github.io/back/README.md

 ##### POST /locations

-Insert a new location.
+Inserts a new location.

-Payloaod example:
+Payload example:

 ```json
 {